The Best Time of Year to Visit San Francisco, CA

 Things to Do in April in San Francisco

-Speaking of flowers in bloom, in April head to Japantown for the Cherry Blossom Festival.
+Speaking of flowers in bloom, head to Japantown for the Cherry Blossom Festival in April.
 In addition to celebrating the pink blooms you’ll see, there are traditional Japanese artists and delicious food to try.
 You can also see Cherry Blossoms in bloom at the Japanese Tea Garden in Golden Gate Park.

 Things to Do in May in San Francisco

-May is my favorite month in San Francisco, but I could be biased as it’s also my birthday month so I tend to get out and enjoy the restaurants and other events in the city more than other months!
+May is my favorite month in San Francisco, but I could be biased.
+It’s also my birthday month, so I tend to get out and enjoy the restaurants and other events in the city more than other months!

-The weather in May brings mild temperatures and the days are getting longer so its the perfect time for outdoor activities!
+May brings mild temperatures, and the days are getting longer, so it’s the perfect time for outdoor activities!

-Best things to do in Mission District San Francisco, CA
+A sunny day in Mission Dolores Park in the Mission District San Francisco, CA

 Summer in San Francisco

-As mentioned above, the summer months (June-August) are the peak tourist season in San Francisco.
-Even though the weather is some of the “worst” throughout the year.
-While the temperatures are mild, ranging from high 50s to sometimes 70, it’s our dear friend Karl the fog that makes San Francisco’s weather unpredictable.
+As mentioned above, the summer months (June-August) are the peak tourist season in San Francisco, even though the weather is some of the “worst” throughout the year.
+While the temperatures are mild, ranging from the high 50s to sometimes 70, it’s our dear friend Karl the fog that makes San Francisco’s weather unpredictable.

 Another note about San Francisco weather is that we have microclimates.
-Out by the beach is typically colder and shrouded in fog.
-While the Mission District, specifically Dolores Park, will be sunny.
-So maybe, all you’ll have to do is head to a different neighborhood a few blocks away to get some better weather!
+Out by the beach, it is typically colder and shrouded in fog, while the Mission District, specifically Dolores Park, will be sunny.
+So maybe all you’ll have to do is head to a different neighborhood a few blocks away to get some better weather!

-Crowds will be large in the main tourist areas of the city and you’ll likely have a long wait in line to ride the cable cars.
+Crowds will be large in the city’s main tourist areas and you’ll likely have a long wait in line to ride the cable cars.
 Since it’s peak season, hotel prices will jump.

 However, summer is a fun time in the city.
 There are plenty of events to fill up your itinerary and it’s a good time of year to take a road trip from San Francisco to check out other beautiful places in California.